The very strong case for Tom Brady to be a QB1 in fantasy in 2020

 The Buccaneers have arguably the best 1-2 vertical threat wide receiver combination in the league in Mike Evans and Chris Godwin.
 Per SIS, both Evans and Godwin ranked in the top six among wide receivers in vertical receptions, in the top three in vertical yards, and in the top eight in the SIS DataHub Points Earned category that measures a player’s expected points contribution.

-Add the impact of that duo to O.J.
+Add the impact of that duo to Rob Gronkowski, who made a habit of being among the league leaders in tight end vertical pass production throughout his New England career, and O.J.
 Howard, who posted superb vertical numbers at Alabama and has shown impact downfield ability in the pros, and Tampa Bay may give Brady more quality downfield threats than he’s ever had in his career.

 Short pass touchdowns